prism5426/EE418_CAN_ATK/projectReport.md

 Sent by the same ECU, particularly if they are consecutively transmitted.
 Have similar average clock offsets, which would result in a high correlation coefficient (ρ) close to 1.

-he analysis and Fig. 10 suggest that:
+The analysis and Fig. 10 suggest that:
 Consecutive messages from the same ECU are highly correlated.
 Messages from different ECUs are less correlated.